In this Article

 When to Consult a Doctor

 Babies sneeze quite frequently in a day and at times in a row which is again very normal.
-But if your baby has a runny nose and is sneezing all the time and shows symptoms of a cough and fever, then you should consult your baby’s paediatrician immediately.
+But if your baby has a runny nose, is sneezing all the time, and shows symptoms of a cough and fever, then you should consult your baby’s paediatrician immediately.
 Also, if your baby suffers from the following symptoms then she will require immediate medical attention:

-- If your baby seems to eat less than she used to before and also feels less energetic then take her to a doctor and get a checkup done.
+- If your baby seems to eat less than she used to before and also feels less energetic.

 - If your baby sleeps more than the usual 8-10 hours of a day and has low energy levels you must consult your doctor immediately.